google/copybara/docs/reference.md

 Name | Type | Description
 ---- | ---- | -----------
 <span style="white-space: nowrap;">`--change-request-from-sot-limit`</span> | *int* | Number of origin baseline changes to use for trying to match one in the destination.
 It can be used if the are many parent changes in the origin that are a no-op in the destination
-<span style="white-space: nowrap;">`--change-request-from-sot-retry`</span> | *list&lt;integer&gt;* | Number of retries and delay between retries when we cannot find the baseline in the destination for CHANGE_REQUEST_FROM_SOT.
+<span style="white-space: nowrap;">`--change-request-from-sot-retry`</span> | *list* | Number of retries and delay between retries when we cannot find the baseline in the destination for CHANGE_REQUEST_FROM_SOT.
 For example '10,30,60' will retry three times.
 The first retry will be delayed 10s, the second one 30s and the third one 60s
 <span style="white-space: nowrap;">`--change-request-parent, --change_request_parent`</span> | *string* | Commit revision to be used as parent when importing a commit using CHANGE_REQUEST workflow mode. this shouldn't be needed in general as Copybara is able to detect the parent commit message.
 <span style="white-space: nowrap;">`--check-last-rev-state`</span> | *boolean* | If enabled, Copybara will validate that the destination didn't change since last-rev import for destination_files.
 Note that this flag doesn't work for CHANGE_REQUEST mode.
 <span style="white-space: nowrap;">`--default-author`</span> | *string* | Use this author as default instead of the one in the config file.Format should be 'Foo Bar <foobar@example.com>'